 How we do business

-Best Value for Money: selecting the offer that best meets the end-users’ needs and that presents the best return on investment.
-Best Value for Money is based on several factors, including quality, experience, the vendor’s reputation, life-cycle costs and benefits, and parameters that measure how well the good or service allows the organization to meet its social, environmental or other strategic objectives.
+Best Value for Money: Selecting the offer that best meets the end-users’ needs and that presents the best return on investment.
+Best Value for Money is based on several factors, including quality, experience, the vendor’s reputation, life-cycle costs and benefits, and parameters that measure how well the good or service allows the organisation to meet its social, environmental or other strategic objectives.